Mike2focus | Dreamstime.com

 Why Is It Bad to Eat at Night?

 Our bodies have a circadian rhythm: a 24-hour cycle that affects everything from our energy levels and metabolism to the way our organs function.
 We are wired to be awake and to eat during the day, and to sleep at night, when it is dark.

-But if we alter our natural rhythm by working night shift, being exposed to light at night, or even eating at night, it can interfere with normal circadian function.[1,2] A host of negative changes can occur in the body particularly when we eat at night.
+But if we alter our natural rhythm by working night shift, being exposed to light at night, or eating at night (particularly junk food), it can interfere with normal circadian function.[1,2] A host of negative changes can occur in the body particularly when we eat at night.

 To avoid the negative effects of eating at night, eat dinner as early in the evening as your schedule allows.
 If you feel hungry later in the evening and need a snack, choose a small, high-protein snack like nuts instead of something carbohydrate-heavy.
 Avoid large meals within a few hours of your bedtime.

 If you have to be awake at night, as with shift work, try to stick as close to regular mealtimes as possible.
 To read about some of the health risks associated with shift work, as well as tips for how to reduce your risk, read 6 Dangerous Effects of Working Night Shift.

 - What Keeps You Up at Night?
 6 Ways to Beat Insomnia

 - What Causes High Triglycerides?
 Night Shift, Late Eating, and More May Contribute

 Originally posted in 2016, this article is regularly updated.